google/earthengine-community/tutorials/beginners-cookbook/index.md

 Let's run of some these operations over the the state of Connecticut, US using geometries of the public US counties feature collection available on Earth Engine:

-We begin by zooming to the region of interest and loading/creating the geometries of interest
+We begin by zooming to the region of interest and loading/creating the geometries of interest by extracting them from the corresponding features.
 ```javascript
 // Set map center over the state of CT.
 Map.setCenter(-72.6978, 41.6798, 8);